Independent Contractors

 Assignment of work.
 The company assigns you to specific jobs, clients, or locations.
 You can't refuse without losing the work.
 You don't bid on projects or choose your clients.
 The company controls the assignment.
 That's employment.

 The economic reality test is the legal standard.
-Federal courts apply a five-factor analysis to determine whether someone is truly a contractor or misclassified as one.
+Federal courts examine six factors to determine whether someone is truly a contractor or misclassified as one.

 I work on a contingency fee basis.
 You don't pay upfront.
 If there is no recovery, you pay nothing, not even the costs.
 There's no financial risk to you.